 The Friends of the Roseville Public Library is an all volunteer non-profit community organization working to support and promote our libraries.
 Here is just a glimpse of how we support the Roseville Public Library:

-Donate over $45,000 per year to the Roseville Public library to support programs, services, and materials for available to our community at not cost, including:
+Donate over $60,000 per year to the Roseville Public library to support programs, services, and materials available to our community at no cost, including:

 Brainfuse (Online Tutoring)